deadlydog/deadlydog.github.io/_posts/2013-09-05-accessing-powershell-variables-with-periods-in-their-name.md

 But nothing is displayed <img class="wlEmoticon wlEmoticon-sadsmile" style="border-top-style: none; border-left-style: none; border-bottom-style: none; border-right-style: none" alt="Sad smile" src="/assets/Posts/2013/09/wlEmoticon-sadsmile.png" />

-While PowerShell ISE does color-code the line “$RegistryEntry.TF.iQmetrix.CheckinPolicies” to have the object color different than the property color, if you just look at it in plain text, something clearly looks off about it.
-How does PowerShell know that the property name is “TF.iQmetrix.CheckinPolicies”, and not that “TF” is a property with an “iQmetrix” property on it, with a “CheckinPolicies” property on that.
+While PowerShell ISE does color-code the line "$RegistryEntry.TF.iQmetrix.CheckinPolicies" to have the object color different than the property color, if you just look at it in plain text, something clearly looks off about it.
+How does PowerShell know that the property name is "TF.iQmetrix.CheckinPolicies", and not that "TF" is a property with an "iQmetrix" property on it, with a "CheckinPolicies" property on that.
 Well, it doesn’t.

 I did some Googling and looked on StackOverflow, but couldn’t a solution to this problem.
 I found slightly related [posts involving environmental variables with periods in their name](http://stackoverflow.com/questions/9984065/cannot-resolve-environment-variables-in-powershell-with-periods-in-them), but that solution did not work in this case.
 So after some random trial-and-error I stumbled onto the solution.
 You have to wrap the property name in curly braces: